 Good old kiwi summer holidays mean endless days of lazy swims, picnics, hokey pokey ice creams and the sand crunching between your toes.
-And - if you’re lucky – ending the day by sitting on the beach and watching a magic sunset.
 There are a handful of New Zealand beaches that stand out more than others for the show they put on at the end of the evening, so we’ve put together what we think are the five best beaches in the country to watch the sun set.
-These are the places we remember best from our summer holidays as kids and just what we love sharing with our mates when they're visiting us here in New Zealand.
+These are the places we remember best from our summer holidays as kids and just what we love sharing with guests on our tours when they're visiting us here in New Zealand.

 There’s something pretty cool about watching the sun burn yellow, orange then red in a place full of Maori history.
 Bet you didn't know that it was the Hokianga Harbour where the very first Polynesian explorer Kupe first landed in New Zealand!
 There’s no doubt Kupe and the others that came with him would have been impressed with what they saw – massive white sand dunes are at the entrance to the harbour, and heaps of white sandy beaches dot the coast.
 Just up the road is the Waipoua Forest and Tane Mahuta, NZ's biggest kauri tree and other really special spot to the locals.
 All of the beaches around the Hokianga Harbour offer a stellar display come sunset.
 We always love it the most when we've just tucked into a feast of locally caught mussels, scallops and oysters!